ReDI-School/intro-java/exercises/strings.md

 Output: pudding is a suffix of Vanillepudding
 ```

-### indexOf(String str)
+### contains(String str)

-Write a method that reads two strings from the user and outputs if one is a part of the other.
+Write a program that reads two strings from the user and outputs if one is a part of the other.

 ```text
 Input: